 The screws which secure the motherboard are #6-32 UNC.
-These have a thread pitch of 0.794mm and have a major diameter of 3.505mm.
+These have a thread pitch of 0.794mm and a major diameter of 3.505mm.

 Now the screw head can be different.
-Most cases come with all types of PC components screws and generally, the most common ones are the ones with a hexagonal head.
+Most cases come with all types of PC component screws and generally, the most common ones are the ones with a hexagonal head.
 Some might come with a washer bigger than the head.
 Irrespective of that, both of them are compatible to be used with the motherboard if they have the same specifications as listed above.

 Motherboard screw size

 As mentioned above, their diameter is around 3.5mm and their length can vary from 4.76mm up to 10mm.
-A motherboard has around 4mm diameter of the holes, so these screws don’t pose a difficulty in installing.
+A motherboard has around 4mm diameter of the holes, so these screws don’t pose a difficulty in installation.